 Pet Poisons – call (888) 426-4435 or your Veterinarian if in doubt.

-Too often, we expose our loved pets to life threatening poisons and other unknown hazards.
-Many common household products we consider safe, can be extremely toxic to our pets.
+Too often, we expose our loved pets to life-threatening poisons and other unknown hazards.
+Many common household products we consider safe can be extremely toxic to our pets, acting as common pet poisons.
 We must first understand that the habits of our pets are much different than that of humans, creating situations unforeseen even by the most experienced pet owners.
 Dogs and cats groom themselves with their tongues.
 They ingest virtually everything their bodies come in contact with.
 Household floor cleaners often contain toxic chemicals such as Phosphates and Ethylene Glycol.
-Since puppies and kittens often clean their paws with their tongues, they are most vulnerable and susceptible to everything on the floor and within reach, which is compounded by their low body weight and fragile tolerances.
+Since puppies and kittens often clean their paws with their tongues, they are most vulnerable and susceptible to common pet poisons on the floor and within reach, which is compounded by their low body weight and fragile tolerances.

-Flea and tick medications are often misused.
+Flea and tick medications are often misused and can become common pet poisons.
 Product labels should be thoroughly read and understood prior to application.
-Never use dog medications for your cat and vise-versa.
-Never assume medications deemed safe to use on humans, are safe to use on our pets.
-Never overdose due to insect infestation; remember, these insects have probably already compromised the health of your pets, rendering them more prone to overdose.
+Never use dog medications for your cat and vice-versa.
+Never assume medications deemed safe to use on humans are safe to use on our pets.
+Never overdose due to insect infestation; remember, these insects have probably already compromised the health of your pets, rendering them more prone to overdose as a result of common pet poisons.
 Read the product safe use labels thoroughly and check for expiration dates.
 Never repackage pet medications without transferring all pertinent labels.
 Never assume a new and improved product is the same as previously used similar products.
 Our Pets can’t read, so to become a responsible pet owner, always give them your best efforts.

 Rat poisons are extremely toxic since a very small dose can be lethal, even for large healthy dogs.
-Ingesting rodents already exposed to rat poison can also be lethal for your pet.
+Ingesting rodents already exposed to rat poison, a form of common pet poison, can also be lethal for your pet.
 These poisons incorporate anticoagulants such as Brodifacoum and Warfarin.
 Once the blood clotting factor of your pet is compromised, your pet will bleed out internally without immediate Veterinarian help.

 - Acetaminophen, found in Tylenol and other medications, can cause liver damage in dogs.
 Cats are even more sensitive: Ingestion of a single 325 mg tablet by a 10-pound cat can cause anemia and even be fatal.
 Toxicity Ranking: moderate to severe.